Table of Contents

 • Budget-friendly pricing

 Doofinder lacks advanced AI and scalability for large catalogs.
-If search is a primary navigation path in your store, you may outgrow it.
+If search is a primary navigation path in your store, you may outgrow it once merchandising needs move beyond basic boosts and synonyms.

 How to Choose the Best Ecommerce Search Engine in 2026